gantree-io/gantree-cli-docker/README.md

 - AWS_SECRET_ACCESS_KEY
 - DIGITALOCEAN_TOKEN

-Note: the gropius-cli environment variables `ID_RSA_SSH_VALIDATOR` and `GOOGLE_APPLICATION_CREDENTIALS` should not be passed through to docker.
+The gropius-cli environment variables `ID_RSA_SSH_VALIDATOR` and `GOOGLE_APPLICATION_CREDENTIALS` should not be passed through to docker.
 Instead if the files are mounted (as shown above), the respective environment variables will be automatically populated.

-For example (when running the container):
+To pass environment variables when running the container:

 ``` bash
 docker run -e DIGITALOCEAN_TOKEN=XXXXXXXXX gantree-cli-docker